Shopping / Zero-Waste

 Plastic food containers are also great for starting seedlings in your garden.
 Just poke some holes through it to encourage drainage and you can reuse them year after year.

-5. Buy Groceries in Bulk to Reduce Packaging Waste
+5. Buy Groceries in Bulk

 When grocery shopping with no access to a bulk store, you can still technically buy in bulk.
 Buy the largest available size that the product comes in to help cut back on waste.